fsphys/praktikum-protokollvorlage-latex/README.md

 * <code>pdflatex main.tex</code>
 * <code>pdflatex main.tex</code>

-For detailed information on using the template, see the readme pdf linked above.
+For detailed information on using the template, see the [readme pdf](https://github.com/fsphys/praktikum-protokollvorlage-latex/blob/readme/main.pdf?raw=true).

-== Contribute to the template ==
+## Contribute to the template

 The preferred way is to fork the repository and send a pull request.
-You can send your contributions via mail to latexvorlage@fachschaft.physik.kit.edu
+You can send your contributions via mail to latexvorlage@fachschaft.physik.kit.edu .